Most athletes don’t put much thought into strength vs. power training, and it shows in how they perform.

 I’ve seen powerful athletes who could hammer dunk at 5’9 while weighing 135lbs soaking wet.
 But these same athletes could not squat 225lbs to the bucket if their life depended on it.

 I was not training specifically for speed or power in 2015 or in the first half of 2016.
-My training program was all about strength and muscle growth.
+My training program during that time was all about improving my physique for natural bodybuilding.

-But being strong with limited power or powerful with limited strength is not where you want to be as an athlete.
-You will be leaving too much meet on the bone in terms of your performance.
+Being strong with limited power or powerful with limited strength is not where you want to be as an athlete.
+You will be leaving a ton of performance gains on the table.

 Sprint Dominant Program